 6.4 This DTA is without prejudice to the rights and obligations of the Parties under the Agreement which shall continue to have full force and effect.
-This DTA only applies to the extent Terminus provides Supplementary Data to Customer.
+This DTA only applies to the extent Terminus provides Supplementary Data to Customer in connection with the Prospect Engine.
 This DTA together with the Agreement is the final, complete and exclusive agreement of the Parties with respect to the subject matter hereof and supersedes and merges all prior discussions and agreements between the Parties with respect to such subject matter.

 A. LIST OF PARTIES

-Data exporter(s): The data exporter is Terminus, with contact details for Terminus and its representative and the activities relevant to the data being transferred as set forth in the Agreement and the applicable Order Form for Services.
+Data exporter(s): The data exporter is Terminus, with contact details for Terminus and its representative and the activities relevant to the data being transferred as set forth in the Agreement and the applicable Order Form for the Prospect Engine.

-Data importer(s): The data importer is Customer, with contact details regarding the Customer and its representative and the activities relevant to the data being transferred as set forth in the Agreement and the applicable Order Form for Services.
+Data importer(s): The data importer is Customer, with contact details regarding the Customer and its representative and the activities relevant to the data being transferred as set forth in the Agreement and the applicable Order Form for the Prospect Engine.